blaz1988/icp_translation_service/README.md

 ## Google Translate API Key
 To use this service, you need a Google Translate API key.
-You can generate this key at the Google Cloud Console.
+You can generate this key at the Google Cloud Console - https://console.cloud.google.com/marketplace/product/google/translate.googleapis.com?_ga=2.22153913.-324765067.1702156975

 ## Running Tests